Seven-Indians/image-hologram/README.md

 1. pip install pillow
 2. pip install numpy

-## Instructions to use
-1. Place the image to be processed in the same directory as the main.py file
-2. Open the directory in terminal
-3. Run the command "python main.py <image file name>"
-- Note: python needs to be preinstalled with the modules.
+- Note: python needs to be preinstalled with the modules if the main.py file is run directly.

 # Image to be processed must be of 1:1 ratio to avoid distortions